-At the end of class each Wednesday (except when there's an exam), a short quiz will be given, based on either a recent homework problem or a problem discussed in class.
-No electronics are allowed for quizzes, and must be silenced and put away.
-As with homework, only the top ten such grades will be used to determine this component of the grade.
+At the end of class each Thursday (except when there's an exam), a short quiz will be given, with a single question based on material from the previous week of classes.
+No electronics are allowed for quizzes: they must be silenced and put away.
+There should be 12 during the semester; as with homework, only the top ten quiz grades will be used to determine this component of the grade.